Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-S22-(Exynos).md

 ---

 **In the stock camera, everything should work but the quality is ass.
-With GCam, however, you get better quality at the cost of instability that you yourself have to tinker with to reach some stability: https://www.ytechb.com/google-camera-for-samsung-galaxy-s22-plus-and-s22-ultra/
+With GCam, however, you get better quality at the cost of instability that you yourself have to tinker with to reach some stability.
- - I personally recommend the 8.4 one (with its config and lib), and make sure to find and enable the "Exynos fix" to remove the color banding from photos.
- - As an alternative, try [MGC_8.1.101_A9_GV1zfix_MGC.apk](https://www.celsoazevedo.com/files/android/google-camera/dev-bsg/f/dl75/2/) along with [This XML config](https://www.mediafire.com/file/54ebe3prtq8y61b/Eric_JaJo_BSG_V8.1_%25283%2529.xml/file) (double tap between the shutter button and the gallery button while in the camera app in order to apply the config)

-Feel free to edit if you find a better port/config.
+Visit the Telegram group for up-to-date Google Camera setups (in the notes).

-Tested By: https://github.com/JeikWazTaken - SM-901B, DescendantOS 13.06.2022 v414 build - Tested on 26/06/2022 - Template created by @zguithues and @hackintosh5
+Tested By: https://github.com/JeikWazTaken - SM-S901B, Pixel Experience Plus 13 14.07.2023  - Tested on 14/07/2023 - Template created by @zguithues and @hackintosh5